JuliaData/DataFrames.jl/docs/src/index.md

-If you do not have a significant programming experience you might find [DataFramesMeta.jl](https://juliadata.github.io/DataFramesMeta.jl/stable/) package helpful when writing more advanced data transformations since it provides convenience syntax similar to [dplyr](https://dplyr.tidyverse.org/) in R.
+If you do not have a significant programming experience you might find [DataFramesMeta.jl](https://juliadata.github.io/DataFramesMeta.jl/stable/) package or one of the other convenience packages discussed in [Data manipulation frameworks](@ref) section of this manual helpful when writing more advanced data transformations.
+These packages provide convenience syntax similar to [dplyr](https://dplyr.tidyverse.org/) in R.

 ## DataFrames.jl and the Julia Data Ecosystem